telerik/blazor-docs/components/treelist/columns/bound.md

 ## TreeList Bound Column Parameters

-You can use the following properties on the bound columns:
+You can use the following properties on bound columns:

 ### Data Binding